 Washburn’s School of Business is AACSB accredited.
 More accreditation information is available here.

-You must attend the new student orientation week, which is held prior to the start of classes each semester.
-This orientation session will provide important information concerning immigration and university policies.
-Each international student also meets with an academic advisor to choose courses.
-The International Programs Office staff is available to answer any questions students have and to provide support.
+You must attend the on-campus new student orientation, which is held prior to the start of classes each semester.
+This orientation will provide you with important information concerning immigration and university policies, as well as help you become familiar with the campus and available support services.
+The staff of the Office of International Programs and the Presidential Ambassadors for International Students (PAIS) are available to provide support and answer your questions.

 Language and Culture in Context Seminar